ganindu7/deepnotes/topics/utils/disk_mounting.md

 `[E] unreachable on boot required target: No such file or directory` <br/>
 after reboot <br/>
 `[E] cannot detect on-disk filesystem type`

+### Alternative approach

+usecase: Create a NTFS formatted USB drive for logging
+ * when formattting give it a distinct name e.g. "SENSOR_DATA_LOGGING_USB"

+ Then tou will see the label on `/dev/disk/by-label/PM_SENSOR_DATA_LOGGER`

+ then add the following line to the fstab file!

+ LABEL=PM_SENSOR_DATA_LOGGER /mnt/PM_LOGGING_USB/ auto nosuid,nodev,nofail,x-gvfs-show 0 0